• Skip to primary navigation

 Ingredients

-• 1 teaspoon organic canola oil or olive oil
+• 1 teaspoon avocado oil or other neutral-flavored cooking oil

 • ½ medium yellow onion chopped in even medium pieces